qdrant/landing_page/qdrant-landing/content/documentation/guides/optimize.md

 })
 ```

-## Prefer high precision with low memory footprint
+## 2. High Precision with Low Memory Usage

-In case you need high precision, but don't have enough RAM to store vectors in memory, you can enable on-disk vectors and HNSW index.
+If you require high precision but have limited RAM, you can store both vectors and the HNSW index on disk.
+This setup reduces memory usage while maintaining search precision.

+To store the vectors `on_disk`, you need to configure both the vectors and the HNSW index:

 ```http
 PUT /collections/{collection_name}